InZaneManInAZuite/Fibonacci-GCD-Calculator/README.md

 The solution to the task:

-The back end processes are mediated by the FibonacciGCD class in code made.
+The back end processes are mediated by the FibonacciGCD class in the code.
 To simplify the coding process, the method that actually looks for the GCD (Greatest Common Divisor) of the sum of the first A and first B Fibonacci numbers called computeGCD() calls on two different methods.
 This essentially splits the task into two parts.
 A method which looks for the sum